Title: | Handy Tools for TJU/TJUH Employees |

 x |

-Date object |
+a Date object |

 TJU_SchoolTerm returns a character vector